xrdocs/8000/_tutorials/cisco-8000-dco-firmware-upgrade.md

 </pre>
 </div>

+Similar information can be retrieved using Cisco-IOS-XR-controller-optics-oper:optics-oper/optics-ports/optics-port/optics-info YANG path.

 # Prerequisistes

 The very first step is to get the new firmware.
 Contact your Cisco representative or Cisco TAC to get the new firmware.